What We Want

 Ellipses.
 Ellipses should be formatted accordingly: word word.
 There should be a space between the second word and the ellipsis; there are no spaces between the periods (.) of the ellipsis.
 If the ellipsis comes at the end of dialog, there will no space between the ellipses and the quotation mark. (e.g. "Oh ")

 Spacing after colons.
-Colons should be followed by two spaces.
+Colons should be followed by one space.

 Use of "you" in third-person narrative text.
 If you are writing your story in the third person point of view, use of the word "you" should be limited, preferably avoided.
 This does not include dialogue.

 Examples for when such incidences normally occur: